OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     getData("/api/values", bootstrapToken);
     ```

-1. Below the `getGraphData` function, add the following.
+1. After the `getGraphData` function, add the following.
 About this code, note:

     - It is used by both the SSO and the fallback authorization systems.
     - The `relativeUrl` parameter is a server-side controller.